Jmasika25/Hybrid_Based_ML_Models_in_Bank_Account_Classification/README.md

 It is very evident that access to any cellphone has a significant impact on bank account ownership.
 Individuals who have access to a cellphone are far more likely to own a bank account compared to those without access.

 Despite this, in both categories, individuals without bank accounts still constitute a larger proportion.
 This may be explained by the widespread use of mobile money services such as M-Pesa, which reduce the immediate need for formal bank accounts.

-Example of the Visualizations that we plotted include:

  - Bank account by Level of education